-Up to £20 million for this round.
+Up to £20 million for 2023/24 and 2024/25.

 We expect to support a mix of physical and digital infrastructure projects of varying sizes subject to the quality of the proposals we receive.

 This is a competitive programme.
 We anticipate high demand, and we expect to receive more strong applications than we can support.
 We recommend that you consider implementing a contingency plan should you be unsuccessful.